Our Privacy Commitment to You

 If you want to stop receiving our e-mail newsletter or change your subscription preferences, you may do so by using the links provided in the e-mail newsletters that you receive.

 Personal Health Information

 You may update the information in your MyMidMichigan account by logging into your account and editing your profile.
 However, this will not change the information in your medical records.
 If you wish to update your medical records, please contact your health care provider or the facility where you received the medical care.
 You may also have signed consent or authorization forms that determine how we use personal health information and the personal contact information that is tied to it.
-If you wish to revoke or alter a consent or authorization, please contact our privacy officers.
+If you wish to revoke or alter a consent or authorization, please contact our Privacy Officer at (989) 839-3255.

 The hosting company is also a business associate of MidMichigan Health, which means they have signed confidentiality agreements with us, and they comply with the privacy requirements of the Health Insurance Portability and Accountability Act and other laws that protect the privacy of your personal health information.

 6. What if this privacy statement changes?